Flexible Spending Account (FSA)

 When you enroll in a FSA, you decide how much to contribute to each account for the entire Plan Year.
 The money is then deducted from your paycheck, pre-tax (before Federal & State income taxes and FICA taxes are deducted) in equal amounts over the course of the plan year.
 After you incur expenses that qualify for reimbursement, you submit claims (reimbursement requests) to ASIFlex to request tax-free withdrawals from your FSA to reimburse yourself for these expenses.

 The key to getting the most out of your Traditional Flexible Spending Account is to maximize your contributions based on the expenses you, or any of your tax dependents, anticipate incurring during the plan year.
 You can elect up to $2,600 per plan year.
-To plan your annual election amount:1) Review the list of Eligible Expenses (complete list found below).2) Review your medical expenses from last year.3) Write down any additional eligible expenses you anticipate incurring in the coming plan year.4) Be sure to include at least some money to cover your deductible expenditures.5) Estimate your cost for each of these FSA eligible expenses.
+To plan your annual election amount:2) Review your medical expenses from last year.3) Write down any additional eligible expenses you anticipate incurring in the coming plan year.4) Be sure to include at least some money to cover your deductible expenditures.5) Estimate your cost for each of these FSA eligible expenses.
 (Don't forget that your tax dependents' expenses qualify, too, even if they are on a different health insurance program.)

 Things to remember about the Health Care FSA: